Call us today! 1.800.923-7878

 Immunotherapy Treatment at Sunridge Medical

-Immunotherapy should be an essential part of any cancer treatment especially after undergoing chemotherapy treatment.
-Because chemotherapy tears down the immune system leaving the body weak and vulnerable to additional illness it is important to build back up the immune system in order to put forth the strongest cancer resistance and fight.
+Immunotherapy should be an essential part of any cancer treatment, especially after undergoing chemotherapy treatment.
+Because chemotherapy tears down the immune system leaving the body weak and vulnerable to additional illness it is important to build the immune system back up in order to put forth the strongest cancer resistance and fight.

-By understanding immunotherapy’s capabilities and limitations the physicians at Sunridge Medical work together with patients to make informed decisions and optimize treatment outcomes.
+Understanding immunotherapy’s capabilities and limitations the physicians at Sunridge Medical work together with patients to make informed decisions and optimize treatment outcomes.

 The Power of Immunotherapy